We believe all children should have the same chances of succeeding in later life, regardless of their background.

 We've been working in Northern Ireland for over 60 years, and we know that poverty is one of the main drivers impacting early learning and development.

-Right now, 103,400 children in Northern Ireland live in poverty – that’s almost a quarter (23%) of all children.
+Right now, 118,000 children in Northern Ireland live in poverty – that’s over a quarter (27%) of all children.

 On average, children from the poorest 20% of the population are already 17 months behind in their early language development by the age of three.
 By age five, one in three of these children do not have the expected language skills.